mr-karan/ansible-server-logs-monitoring/README.md

-# Server Monitoring Guide
+# Ansible - Server Logging and Monitoring Playbook

 ## Infra

 - ELK stack is used for log retention, analysis, filtering of different services, such as HAProxy, nginx access logs, logs produced by apps.
 - Grafana, Prometheus, Node Exporter, Alert Manager is used for node monitoring, graphing metrics over the time, producing alerts based on rules defined.

-The instances which needs to be monitored must have the following agents installed. `atom` AMI already has these, so one can use this as base image while provisioning new servers.
+The instances which needs to be monitored must have the following agents installed.

 [filebeat](https://www.elastic.co/products/beats/filebeat) - To ship logs to Logstash running on control instance.